snrnats/doc-centre/docfx_project/pro/api/help/updating_existing_consignments.md

 You can delete a package from its associated consignment using the **Delete Package** endpoint.
 To call **Delete Package**, send a `DELETE` request to `https://api.electioapp.com/packages/{packageReference}`.
 PRO deletes the supplied package, and returns a code 200 response with no body.

 You can only delete packages from consignments that are in a status of either _Unallocated_ or _Allocation Failed_.
 If you need to add a package to a consignment that has been allocated, you will need to first deallocate that consignment.
-For more information on deallocating consignments, see [LINK HERE].
+For more information on deallocating consignments, see the [Deallocating Consignments](/pro/api/help/deallocating_consignments.html) page.

 You cannot delete the last package in a consignment.
 If you attempt to do so, PRO returns an error.